anais-bod/DMML2022_-Orange-/README.md

 7) We had until there a classical approach but it wasn't enough efficiency to achieve the project, so we decided to used text embeddings.
 Nevertheless, it wasn't so efficient for one of our best model (logistic regression), then we didn't used it for the rest of our models.
-Meanwhile we tried to implement data embeddings with the method "Word2Vec" and "Doc2Vec", but we met many problems and the results was worst than our original results so we decided to not inculded this part of our work into our project.
+Meanwhile, we tried to implement data embeddings with the method "Word2Vec" and "Doc2Vec", but we met many problems and the results were worst than our original ones so we decided to not inculde this part of our work into our project.

 8) Finally we fitted our model for the entire dataset, it rises from 2% to 4% our rank for all of our models.